reactivepixel/Dev-Jam-Pitching/README.md

 #### Be Open

-- Show flexibility: “The story’s open to team ideas!”
+- Show flexibility: The story's open to team ideas!
-- Collaboration attracts joiners, don’t sound rigid
+- Collaboration attracts joiners, don't sound rigid

-## 6. Building Your Team (5 minutes)
+## 6. Building Your Team

 #### After the Pitch